dani-brennan/project-2/README.md

-<h1>Block Game</h1>
+<h1>Bubble Burst</h1>
-Block Game is a browser game inspired by one of my favourite childhood games, Breakout.
-The aim of the game is to use a paddle to bounce a ball and bounce it off the walls to remove all of the blocks.
-Breaking all the blocks will result in the level being completed.
+Bubble Burst is a browser game inspired by one of my favourite childhood games, Breakout.
+The aim of the game is to use a paddle to bounce a ball off the walls to remove all of the blocks.
+By breaking all the blocks you will win the game.
 <img src="assets/images/amiresponsive.PNG">
 <h2>Live Link</h2>
 A live link to this project can be found <a href="https://dani-brennan.github.io/project-2/">here.</a>